 “It’s something,” he said.
 “It seems to react to negative emotion most, like some kind of deliberate feedback loop pushing the negative.”

 “Like a cancer in the zeitgeist,” said Fred from up front.
 Pastor could hear the map folding again.
 Fred added, perhaps at a puzzled look from Jill, “Hegel’s word.”

 “I don’t need to remember all your philosophers,” Jill said.

 A few things jangled as Fred shrugged.

-Pastor understood, from what little Rose had told him, that Fred and Jill were not together.
-He hadn’t been in a serious relationship himself, but their occasional one-sided arguments felt like Jill was pacing in a trench that Fred had already climbed out of.
+From what little Rose had told him, Pastor understood that Fred and Jill were not together.
+He hadn’t been in a serious relationship himself, but their occasional, one-sided arguments felt like Jill was pacing in a trench that Fred had already climbed out of.